-At the beginning of 2018 the number of permanent population of the Kyrgyz Republic was 6,257,000 people (men - 49.3%, women - 50.7%)4.
+At the beginning of 2019 the number of permanent population of the Kyrgyz Republic was 6,389,500 people (men - 49.6%, women - 50.4%).

-There are about 100 different nationalities in the Kyrgyz Republic.
+There are more than 20 different nationalities in the Kyrgyz Republic.

-Statistics show that children and adolescents represent 33.6%, working age population represents 59.1% and above working age population represents 7.3% of the total population5.
+Statistics show that children and adolescents represent 34.25%, working age population represents 59.31% and above working age population represents 6.44% of the total population.

 The national language of the Kyrgyz Republic is Kyrgyz, while the official language is Russian.
-In the Kyrgyz Republic, official documents of state authorities and local self-government must be adopted in the national language and in cases provided by law, must be translated into the official language and published in two languages.
+In the Kyrgyz Republic, official documents of state authorities and local selfgovernment must be adopted in the national language and in cases provided by law, must be translated into the official language and published in two languages.